-AN I04 X - Analog Inputs and Outputs
+4A0 X - Analog Outputs

-There are 4 Analog Input and 4 Analog Output channels that are configurable to either 0-20 mA, 4-20 mA, or 0-10 V. Each of the channels can be independently programmed to either of these three input/output modes.
+There are 4 Analog Output channels that are configurable to either output 0-20 mA, 4-20 mA, or 0-10 V. Each of the 4 channels can be independently programmed to either of these three output modes.

-For details on the Analog Inputs/Outputs, please refer to the Technical Data.
+For details on the Analog Output, please refer to the Technical Data.